robgonnella/releasaurus/book/src/introduction.md

 ## How It Works

-Releasaurus follows a simple two-step release process:
+Releasaurus provides a simple two-step release workflow:

 1. **`releasaurus release-pr`** - Analyzes your commits, determines the next version, updates version files, generates a changelog, and creates a pull